madlabsinc/teachcode/docs/guide/README.md

 - Follow the instructions as prompted.
 - Now type in `cd teachcode-solutions`.
 - Grab the initial key and type in `teachcode fetchtask <key>`.
-- Hurray, :tada: you've got your first task.
+- Hurray :tada: , you've got your first task.
 - Now you can find a `config.json` and `task1.py` (language of choice) file within the `teachcode-solutions` directory.
 - Open up your favorite editor and code up the solution.
 - Now type in `teachcode submit`.